 To engage with community members, the Port opened a Community Connection Office in Violet.
 The Port also began regularly interacting with two community advisory councils to collect input.

-The Port of New Orleans submitted its permit application to the Army Corps of Engineers.
+The Port of New Orleans submitted its permit application to the U.S. Army Corps of Engineers.
 This was the first step in the design and review process.

 The Port of New Orleans finalized the purchase of approximately 1,200 acres in Violet.
 This came after a year of due diligence, surveying, and ongoing community engagement.
 A portion of this land is intended for the future site of the proposed Louisiana International Terminal.

-Due to a process change at the federal level, the Army Corps of Engineers reissued the public notice of the permit application.
+Due to a process change at the federal level, the U.S. Army Corps of Engineers reissued the public notice of the permit application.
 Additional public comments were collected.

-Once the required studies are completed, the Army Corps of Engineers may issue the necessary permits for the project as modified during the impact study process.
+Once the required studies are completed, the U.S. Army Corps of Engineers may issue the necessary permits for the project as modified during the impact study process.

 With the permits issued, the Port awards the construction contract.